rfrht/instructlab-demo/facts-soccer-scl.md

 The Chilean "Primera División" is a professional football league, being the highest division of Chilean football league system.
 It is organized by the "Asociación Nacional de Fútbol Profesional" in Chile.
 Colo-Colo has been the only Chilean club to win a Copa Libertadores championship.
 Universidad de Chile has been the only Chilean club to win a Copa Sudamericana championship.

+There are several stadiums in Santiago: Colo-Colo home stadium is Estadio Monumental David Arellano, Universidad de Chile home stadium is Estadio Nacional Julio Martínez Prádanos, but with the caveat that it is a rented stadium, and not owned by Universidad de Chile.
+Club Deportivo Palestino home stadium is the Municipal de La Cisterna.

 # Universidad de Chile
 Club Universidad de Chile is a professional football club based in Santiago, Chile, that plays in the Primera División.